 request: the message identifier of the request.

 description: a description of the error message.

-connect message
+5.4.2.4.4.
+Connect message

 The connect message is used by the source to establish a connection with the endpoint.
 The request shall include the SDP offer.
-If connecting via a WASP server, the request shall include the matching_criteria parameter to identify the target endpoint.
+If connecting via a SWAP server, the request shall include the matching_criteria parameter to identify the target endpoint.

-Parameters
+5.4.2.4.4.1. parameters

 offer: a string that includes the SDP description for the offer.

 matching_criteria: an array that contains the matching criteria for the target endpoint.
-Each object shall be comply with the definition of a matching criteria as described in clause 4.2.1.
+Each object shall be comply with the definition of a matching criteria as described in clause 5.4.2.4.2.1.

-accept message
+5.4.2.4.5.
+Accept massage

 If the connection request is accepted by the remote endpoint, it shall reply with an accept message.
 The accept message shall contain the answer SDP.

+5.4.2.4.5.1.
 Parameters

 answer: This parameter shall contain the answer SDP.

-update message
+5.4.2.4.6.
+Update message

 The update message may be sent by any of the endpoints of a WebRTC session.
 It contains the updated SDP, which may add, update, or remove one or more local media streams.
 If accepted, the remote endpoint shall reply with an accept message.

+5.4.2.4.6.1.
 Parameters

 sdp: The updated local SDP that is transmitted to the remote endpoint.

-reject message
+5.4.2.4.7.
+Reject message

 In case the remote endpoint does not accept the offer or update message, it shall respond with the reject message.
 The message shall contain a reference to the corresponding offer or update message as well as a description of the reason why the message was rejected.

+5.4.2.4.7.1.
 Parameters

 source: the source identifier of the message source.

 request: the message identifier of the request.